phpMyAdmin is a free and open source website software package written in PHP intended to handle the administration of a database in a web browser.

 Once you complete these steps, phpMyAdmin will be available on your domain.

-View the following article for instructions on how to locate your database credentials:
+View the following article for instructions on how to locate your database credentials and log into your database:

 If you wish to drop/delete a database